ravi110336/demo/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+labels: bug
+---

 <!-- Before filling this issue, please read the wiki (https://github.com/eclipse/sw360/wiki)
 and search if the bug do not already exists in the issues (https://github.com//eclipse/sw360/issues). -->